 - Gulf War and Iraq war opposition

 The following libraries have agreed to provide source material.
 We expect to add many more libraries and archives to this list over the course of the project.

-- Stanford University
+- Brandeis University

 - University of Washington

 The costs associated with publishing this important collection have been provided by 61 academic libraries that contributed to the Diversity & Dissent Fund.
 We are grateful for the participation and support of all the funders and contributors that have made this work possible.